ProCredit’s Approach to Data Protection

 Our data protection declaration can be found on our website here.

-The data generated with etracker are processed and stored by etracker exclusively in Germany on behalf of the provider of this website and are thus subject to the strict German and European data protection laws and standards. etracker has been independently tested, certified and awarded the ePrivacyseal data protection seal of approval.
+The data generated by etracker on behalf of the provider of this website is processed and stored by etracker solely in Germany and is thus subject to the strict German and European data protection laws and standards.
+In this regard, etracker has been independently checked, certified and awarded the ePrivacyseal data protection seal of approval.

 Further information on data protection with etracker can be found here.